We decided that we were finally done with diapers.

 AFTER THE RIGORS OF TRAINING PUMPKIN, I DECIDED THAT TWO-AND-A-HALF WAS THE RIGHT AGE FOR MY KIDS.
 GENETICS?
 WHO KNOWS?
 WHO CARES?
 I WASN’T GOING TO WASTE MY TIME BEFORE PEANUT REACHED THAT AGE.

-By the time I was ready to train, I had taught Peanut the basic terms and what all was happening down there.
+By the time we were ready to train, we had taught Peanut the basic terms and what all was happening down there.
 Once they learn the words you’ve taught them, stick with those words.

 PICKING THE RIGHT POTTY